REI’s new headquarters are like summer camp for grown-ups

-In Bellevue’s Spring District, 20 minutes north of Seattle, a new type of workplace is emerging.
+In Bellevue’s Spring District, 20 minutes east of Seattle, a new type of workplace is emerging.
 Designers at the architecture firm NBBJ have meditated on what the ideal office of the future might look like, and have come up with this: streets in the sky, adaptable meeting spaces, and outdoorsy features like blueberry bogs and a campfire.
 This is the new headquarters for the outdoors company REI.

 REI is a co-op that sells outdoor equipment, so a workplace that prioritized sustainability and harmony between the Pacific Northwest’s landscape and the workspaces within the building was paramount.
 Currently, REI’s headquarters are based in nearby Kent, and more than 1,400 people work there; this July, employees have plans to fully move into the new eight-acre Bellevue campus.